Gerrist/SocrataCache/README.md

 - `resourceId` An user defined ID for identifying a resource
 - `socrataId` The Resource ID as defined in Socrata
 - `excludedColumns` Put all columns you don't want to download in this string array
+- `type` The file type to download.
+Must be one of: csv, json, xml (default: csv)

 ## Example configuration